-The boat is designed to sail in winds not exceeding Beaufort force 6 and in corresponding seas (waves of a significant height of less than or equal to 2 metres).
+This craft is designed to operate in winds up to Beaufort force 6 and the associated wave heights (significant wave height up to 2 m, see Note 1 below).
 You may meet with such conditions in exposed inland waters, in estuaries and in coastal waters with moderate weather conditions.